DenisIzmaylov/flux2/README.md

 #Flux2#
 Take it easy!
 Clean and simple Flux-implementation.
+Rethink of Flux.

 Contents
 --------